simonesaravalli/simonesaravalli/README.md

 ## Something about me

-- 🔭 I’m currently working on AWS, Terraform, Docker, K8S, Ansible
+- 🔭 I’m currently working on AWS, Terraform, Jenkins, Git, Docker, K8S, Ansible
 - 🌱 I’m currently learning Ansible and k8s
 - 📫 How to reach me: send me an email at s.saravalli@gmail.com or view my [LinkedIn profile](https://it.linkedin.com/in/simone-saravalli)
 - ⚡ Fun fact: I started my IT career as junior Oracle DBA :) If you are curious, my old blog is still online: https://oracolodeidb.blogspot.com/